brandondjango/Sdet-Architect/README.md

 Mobile Device Automation can have a high bar to entry and maintain, but it can be a very useful tool in maintaining the quality of mobile applications and webapps.

 The basic layout is the same as we mentioned before as far as overall structure.
 What seperates the mobile space from others is the pace at which it moves.
 Nearly every fall, major versions of Android and iOS(Apple mobile OS) are released.

 New devices and features are developed by companies ever competing to stay ahead of each other, and if you aren't keeping up with the landscape, you can catch yourself in a dependency/version specific nightmare.

-Fortunately, living at that pace(at least at some point) is a good skill to have in your toolbelt :)

-Another important skill to know about is Appium!
+Appium is the main tool I've used to automate with.

 ### Appium

-Appium is the biggest player in the mobile automation space.
-It is a library built on Selenium specifically for controlling/driving Mobile simulators and real devices.
+Appium is a library built on Selenium specifically for controlling/driving Mobile simulators and real devices.

 Fortunately for us, it slots right into the external dependency/application control layer of our test project structure!
 For example, here is how you might open a Appium Driver for various devices, and control a browser on said device